TheIttyBittyGalaxy/gambit/documentation/patterns-and-properties.md

 As it currently stands, I don't _think_ there are any 'patterns' that match multiple values, e.g. `(foo1, foo2).bar`, and I think we can get away with not having them.
 We'll have to see how that evolves with the language though.

+So far as I can tell, patterns also do not appear in expressions (or if they do, it's in very specific situations where there won't be an ambiguity as to if we're parsing a pattern or a value, e.g. `a is Type`).
+If patterns _can_ appear in expressions, some serious thought needs to be given as to how that should work!

 ## Overlaps

 Given two patterns, A and B, their overlap will be one of the following